RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Renormalization group evolution

 The modified Yukawa $\beta$-functions now include:

-With corresponding anomalous dimension matrix contributions:
+with corresponding anomalous dimension matrix contributions:

-Where $k_{ij}^{(n)}$ are constants calculated through the loop calculations.
+where $k_{ij}^{(n)}$ are constants calculated through the loop calculations.

 Notably, adding scalar doublets improves operator mixing and causes non-trivial corrections, particularly for operators that involve electroweak symmetry-breaking structures or interact with both left- and right-handed quark fields.
-Consequently, even at intermediate scales, a number of Wilson coefficients exhibit fast and nonlinear evolution with energy, deviating greatly from their Standard Model behaviour.
+Consequently, even at intermediate scales, a number of Wilson coefficients exhibit fast and nonlinear evolution with energy, deviating greatly from their SM behaviour.

 The red curve in Fig.~\ref{fig:rgewilson} depicts the evolution of these coefficients, revealing significant differences above a few hundred TeV.
-These patterns highlight how baryon-number-violating operators are sensitive to extended scalar sectors, which can transform their high-energy behaviour significantly and impact limitations on related new physics scales.
+These patterns highlight how baryon number violating operators are sensitive to extended scalar sectors, which can transform their high-energy behaviour significantly and impact limitations on related new physics scales.